Zaptopod4001/ItemEditor/README.md

 ## What is it?

-Item editor shows how to create various Unity Editor things.
+Item Editor shows how to use and implement various Unity Editor things:

-* Create Scriptable Objects to be used as data containers (RPG items in this case)
+* How to create Scriptable Objects to be used as data containers (RPG items in this case, but could be anything)

-* Contain serializable classes inside Scriptable Objects
+* How to Contain Serializable classes inside Scriptable Objects

-* Create custom Editor / Inspector for Scriptable Object
+* Create Custom Editor/Inspector for a Scriptable Object

 * Access Scriptable Object and its sub class data using Serialized Object and Serialized Properties

-* Create Custom Editor Window to edit items
+* Create Custom Editor Window to edit data classes

-* How to create using scopes and use various Editor stylings to style Custom Editor fields
+* Create editor layout scopes and use various other Editor styling methods to style Custom Editor fields

-* Create, read, use and delete (CRUD) unity Assets
+* Create, read, use and delete (CRUD) Unity Asset files

-* Display other class Inspectors (Editor) and Custom Inspectors in Editor view
+* Display other class' Inspector (Editor) and Custom Inspector in Editor window view

-* Allow editing diplayed item and persist changes to both Scriptable Object and its sub class
+* How to allow editing diplayed item and persist changes to both Scriptable Object and its sub class

 # Classes

 ## ItemDataEditor
-Editor Window for editing items.
+This is the Editor Window for editing items.
+Item Window has minimum and maximum size.

 ## ItemDataSOEditor
 Custom editor for styling Scriptable Object.

 ## ItemData
-Pure data class to store item data runtime.
+Data class to store item data runtime.
 No asset references.

 ## ItemDataSO
 Disk persisted item data that wouldn't be serialized in game.
+Contains fields for assets like sounds, sprites and meshes.

 ## About
 I created this item editor for myself for different personal Unity projects.

-## Data files
+# Data files

 ![Item Data Files](/doc/item_data_files.png)

-These are the ItemDataSO assets that can be edited with Item editor.
+These are the demo ItemDataSO data file assets that can be edited with Item Editor.

 ## Copyright
 Created by Sami S. use of any kind without a written permission from the author is not allowed.
 But feel free to take a look.
-If you have doubts about what you are looking and if you can use this material - leave now...